decurus/TouchOSCxBitwig/README.md

 # But how does it send the names
 Cruel abuse of SysEx Messages.
-Basically, the script constructs a message with the first to chars beeing the hex representation of the index of the parameter and the following being the hex converted ascii representations of the chars of the name.
+Basically, the script constructs a message with the first two chars beeing the hex representation of the index of the parameter and the following being the hex converted ascii representations of the chars of the name.
 TouchOSC reconverts that (this project was literally my first time ever scripting in LUA, so if you happen to check out the script, be nice XD)